 Figure 3 presents an abbreviated drawing of an 80 OPU4 Frame Superframe.

-This figure also shows some useful information about the contents of the Overhead data within each of the OPU4 frames.
+This figure also shows some helpful information about the contents of the Overhead data within each of the OPU4 frames.

-More specifically, this drawing also identifies which ODU0 to ODTU4.1 frame GMP mapping operation that these overhead fields pertain to, within each OPU4 frame.
+More specifically, this drawing also identifies which ODU0 to ODTU4.1 frame GMP mapping operation these overhead fields pertain to within each OPU4 frame.

 Figure 3, Illustration of an 80 OPU4 Frame Superframe

-For example, for OPU4 Frame 1, there is some red text that states the following: “GMP Mapping Data associated with ODTU4.1/ODU0 # 1″.
+For example, for OPU4 Frame 1, some red text states the following: “GMP Mapping Data associated with ODTU4.1/ODU0 # 1″.